WHAT IS A TARLOV CYST or PERINEURAL CYST?

-Dilation of the nerve root sheaths which are directly connected to the subarachnoid area of the spinal column in which the cerebrospinal fluid flows will lead to the occurrence of a Tarlov Cyst.
-There are three meningeal layers covering the brain and the spinal cord; the outer most and the toughest layer would be the dura mater, followed by the arachnoid and the innermost layer is called the pia mater.
+As mentioned, dilation of the nerve root sheaths is the source of a perineural cyst.
+The dilation is the result of excessive accumulation of CSF (cerebrospinal fluid) within the nerve sheath.
+Now, let’s look into the layers of nerve sheaths where these fluid collections occur.
+Three meningeal layers cover the brain and the spinal cord; the outer most and the toughest layer would be the dura mater, followed by the arachnoid and the innermost layer is called the pia mater.
 Subarachnoid space is the space between the pia and arachnoid mater.

 What are the Signs and Symptoms of a Perineural Cyst (Tarlov Cyst)?

-What Should You Do if You Have Been Diagnosed with a Tarlov Cyst or Perineural Cyst?
+What Should You Do if You Have a Tarlov Cyst or Perineural Cyst?

 As mentioned earlier, a Tarlov cyst is often not the cause of pain.
 Medical research has established the fact the 98% of Perineural Cyst cases is not the source of pain.
-In fact, in the majority of cases, patients who are diagnosed with a Tarlov cyst are those that suffer from spinal disc disorders such as a herniated disc (slip-disc or slipped disc).
+In fact, in the majority patients diagnosed with a Tarlov cyst are those that suffer from spinal disc disorders such as a herniated disc (slip-disc or slipped disc).
 Therefore, clinical expertise and judgment are needed when it comes to treating patients that present with a Tarlov cyst.
 In our centers, we have treated thousands of patients with Tarlov cysts.
-In almost all cases, the source of their pain was not related to the cyst.
+In almost all cases, the pain was not due to their cyst.

 Tarlov cysts are often a complicating or aggravating factor.
 Much like when you cut your finger while cooking and not feeling the pain until you touch slat or an acidic liquid like lemon juice.
 Similarly, the Tarlov cyst is an aggravating factor, especially when you have a spinal disc disorder or a joint malfunction.
 In other words, the spinal disc or spinal joint is the source of pain rather than the cyst.
 Just like the pain, you feel when your cut finger comes in contact with salt or lemon juice.